rafaelbezerra-dev/regex-automaton/README.md

 * Pengpeng Ge
 * Rafael Bezerra

-The tasks that each member will be doing will still be defined as at this moment the system is still being modeled.
+The tasks that each member will be doing still need to be defined as at this moment the system is still being modeled.

 ##Proposal